weepower/wee/public/assets/guide/content/elements/figure.md

 ---
 name: Figure
-heading: Semantic grouping of image and associated caption
+heading: Semantic grouping of an image and associated caption
 ---

 ---html|render---